 Despite being demonised today, CO2 and other GHGs are crucial to making life on Earth possible.
 They form a blanket around the globe that helps keep temperatures at a comfortable 15°C on average, rather than 0°C if they were not around.

 Our climate is definitely changing: we regularly hit temperature records, ice melt records, and are witnessing accelerating sea level rise, coral reef bleaching, and extinction rates.
 That these are all happening now, concurrent with our encroachment on nature and atmospheric warming could be but a coincidence, but would you really put your money on it?
 According to scientists, the likelihood that we are responsible for the changes we see around us is of 95%.

-The problem is, you might not notice any significant changes where you are, and seeking to disbelieve a cataclysmic rumor is natural human behavior.
+The problem is, you might not notice any significant changes where you are, and seeking to disbelieve a cataclysmic rumour is natural human behaviour.

 Many climate processes aren’t visible by the naked eye and require huge amounts of work by our scientists to extract from years of observations.
 Thus, climate change has become a trust issue between the public and policy-makers on one side, and the scientific community on the other.
 Now, researchers who were labelled as alarmists have been proven right, and it is crucial for us to put faith in those best-equipped and trained to inform us.